CodeScop/Oge-Mai-Field-Guide/dustquestssummary.md

-LAST UPDATED 5 MAR 2021
+LAST UPDATED 21 APR 2021

 And now, all the quests for the Dust Region.
 As with the Desert and Water, I'm omitting any Main Quests outside this Region, and for non-Dust Quests I'm listing only the name and location.
 Let's have a quick recap of how this works: